momi-foundation-coding/nodejs-api-cli/README.md

 NODE_ENV = "development";
 ```

 You can now create, drop any database models.
-The created model is **User**, under `src/models/user.js`
+The created models is **User**, under `src/models/user.js`

 # Noted Items